ENS-t-SNE: Embedding Neighborhoods Simultaneously t-SNE: Experiments on Real-World Data

 The auto-mpg dataset from the UCI machine learning repository~\cite{dua2019uci}, provides data for $398$ cars, each with the following 8 attributes: mpg, cylinders, displacement, horsepower, weight, acceleration, model year, origin.
-We split the characteristics of cars into two groups of three, such that the characteristics of each group are similar.
-We put (mpg, cylinders, displacement) in the first group and (horsepower, weight, acceleration) in the second group.
-The goal is to find an embedding of auto-mpg dataset into 3D such that one perspective shows the clusters of the dataset based on the first group and the second perspective shows the clusters of the dataset based on the second group.
+The CLIQUE subspace clustering algorithm to the data.
+We select two ``interesting" subspaces, measured with the Fowlkes-Mallows score~\cite{fowlkes1983method}: the first includes (mpg, cylinders, displacement), and the second includes (horsepower, weight, acceleration).

-In order to apply the ENS-t-SNE to auto-mpg dataset, for each of the groups mentioned above we compute the corresponding dissimilarity matrices by initially normalizing the dataset and computing the $L_2$ distances.
-We apply ENS-t-SNE algorithm for the above mentioned two distance matrices with perplexity value 30.
+We apply ENS-t-SNE algorithm for the two subspaces using perplexity value 30.
 The corresponding 3D embedding by ENS-t-SNE is demonstrated in Figure~\ref{fig:car_dataset}.
 In order to show the clusters in the obtained embedding, we use colors (red, blue, and orange) and shapes (diamond, triangle, square, and crosses).

 To show the clusters in embedded dataset, we use the cylinders and the weights.
-We partition the total data into three groups based on the number of cylinders as follows: In the first group we place all the cars whose number of cylinders is not more than four, in the second group we put the cars whose number of cylinders are more than 4 and not more than 6 and in the third group we put the cars that have more than 6 cylinders.
+We partition the total data into three groups based on the number of cylinders as follows: In the first group we place all the cars with 4 or fewer cylinders, in the second group are cars with 5 or 6 cylinders, and in the third group we put the cars with more than 6 cylinders.
 In Figure~\ref{fig:car_dataset} the first group is colored in red, the second group is colored in blue and the third group is colored in orange.
 We further partition the dataset into four groups based on the weights according to 25, 50 and 75 quantiles.
 In Figure~\ref{fig:car_dataset} the datapoints corresponding to the first group are shown in diamond shapes, the second group in crosses, the third group in circles and the fourth group in triangles.